Potential Admission Data Compromise

 If your personal information has been used to file a false tax return, to open an account or to attempt to open an account in your name, or to commit fraud or other crimes against you, you may file a police report in the city in which you currently reside.

 Our investigation into this incident to determine the specifics of any data that may have been compromised is ongoing.
-We are working to be able to provide accurate information to anyone who may have been affected and are taking steps to mitigate the impact of this incident.
+On March 25, the College sent direct notice of the incident to any individual whose personal information was confirmed to be in the files that may have been accessed by the unauthorized individual.
 We will provide follow-up notification as appropriate.